A Digital Approach to Discharge to Assess

-All of these savings will be thoroughly examined as a part of the project to help build the longer term business case for wider takeup across the sector.
+All of these savings were thoroughly examined as a part of the project to help build the longer term business case for wider takeup across the sector.

 PROJECT FUNDING & APPROACH

-All development will be undertaken by the delivery partner, however co-funding partners will support and steer the solution via active, remote co-design.
-Bringing subject matter expertise to the table (the focus of which may change over time), partners will help define and prioritise features and work packages, plus support user testing and deployment.
+All development was undertaken by the delivery partner, however co-funding partners supported and steered the solution via active, remote co-design.
+Bringing subject matter expertise to the table, partners helped define and prioritise features and work packages, plus support user testing and deployment.

-It is noted that NHS Trusts will be key partners in this project as such the collaborating councils will engage and involve their health partners in the co-design process where appropriate.
+NHS Trusts were key partners in this project – as such the collaborating councils engaged and involved their health partners in the co-design process where appropriate.